jobmthomas/Docker-Bigdata/README.md

 # Docker-Bigdata

 ## docker-compose.yml

-Run the docker compose file as  **docker-compose up --build** .
+Creating a bigdata docker environment is one step ahead, run the docker compose file as docker-compose up -- build.
 This will brings up all necessary docker containers and you can start using it.
 The initial build will take considerably long time depends on your internet speed.
 The doctor compose contains 3 parts

 ### mssql-db: